The Land Before Time III: The Time of the Great Giving

 The Land Before Time III: The Time of the Great Giving is a 1995 direct-to-video animated adventure musical film directed by Roy Allen Smith.
 It is the second sequel to The Land Before Time and the third film in the film franchise.
+The film was produced by Universal Cartoon Studios and released by MCA/Universal Home Video on December 12, 1995.